ommey/SeriellBryggaOchMeshNoder/README.md

+This project was created to simulate real life scenarios with the help of iot devices acting as autonomous agents.
 FreeRtos, arduino platform, painlessmesh primarily utilized.
 One esp32 module acts as a bridge that routes wifi simulation data to serial interface.
-This can be used for render
+This can be used for render.